asharistic/FastAPI-Driven-Blockchain-Voting-System-with-Facial-Verification/README.md

 This project is designed for educational purposes and demonstrates:
 - FastAPI web framework development
-- Database design with SQLite3
+- Database design with PostgreSQL
 - Blockchain implementation in Python
 - Face detection with OpenCV
 - RESTful API design